ashleykleynhans/audiocraft-docker/README.md

-# Docker image for Audiocraft
+# Docker image for Audiocraft audio processing and generation with deep learning

 ## Installs